Jtrom314/CS260Notes/README.md

 "Your start up README.md should be a big repository of everything you are discovering and want to record. **Put whatever you would like in there.**  The midterm is 60 multiple choice questions covering the Console, Internet, HTML, CSS, and JavaScript.
 No time limit.
 Make sure you come to the in-person review on March 6th, 3 PM (JKB 3108).
 That should set you up for success."

+Since there weren't any follow up messages placing restrictions on what could be contained in our README.md file, I have taken the liberty to take full advantage of the opportunity at hand.

 # The Console

 Executing commands